Westley-Foster/cs408-lab-9/README.md

 another class that creates a user-controlled ball that "eats" the other bouncy balls when a collision occurs between them.

+## How to Run

+To run the project in VSCode, simply install the Live Preview and Live Server extensions and then go to the command bar at the top of the IDE.
+Click on the bar and type in "Live Preview: Start Server".
+A side window should appear with your program running in a simulated browser.
+To better view the project while running the server, copy and paste the url in the side window into your own web browser.

 ## Sources and Credits